 Governing Telecoupled Resource Systems for Environmental Justice

 The research cluster "Governing Telecoupled Resource Systems for Environmental Justice" analyses how current dynamics in global resource regimes affect local and regional systems of land use and how governance strategies in different arenas can shape these dynamics.
 The focus is on three important global dynamics: large-scale investments in land and natural resources, climate change and adaptation, and initiatives for the conservation and protection of natural resources.
 Different work packages make conceptual, empirical and methodical contributions to scientific and policy debates about land use change and regional development.
 We assess these changes from the perspective of environmental justice and analyze options to transform current dynamics in polycentric systems.
+The cluster is an initiative of the Institute of Geography (GIUB) and collaborates closely with the Centre for Development and Environment (CDE) of the University of Bern.
 The study regions of the clusters' researchers are in countries of Southeast Asia, Africa, Latin America and in Switzerland.

 - Concepts and analytical framework: Advance frameworks of telecoupling, social-ecological systems and institutional analysis.
 Integrate the telecoupling concept with the concept of networks of action situations (interlinked social spaces of action).
 Mapping networks of action sitations allows us to better analyze complex overlaps of social spaces of collective and individual action and interdependent scales of action.
 It provides an approach to complement the analysis of “flows” between multiple SES with an analysis of the interlinked social spaces in which land-use-relevant decisions are taken.